 Explore All Topics

-The 1099 form is a common IRS form covering several potentially taxable income situations.
+What are 1099s?
+The 1099 tax form is a common IRS form covering several potentially taxable income situations.
 Depending on what’s happened in your financial life during the year, you could get one or more 1099 tax form “types” or even more than one of the same 1099 forms.

-We’re here to review tax information and questions about the form, why you may receive it, and what the form would report for each situation.
+We’re here to review tax information and frequently asked questions about the form, why you may receive it, what the form reports for each situation, and 1099 reporting best practices.

-There are so many tax forms out there, so you may be wondering, “What is Form 1099?” here’s the simple answer: different 1099 forms report various types of income to the Internal Revenue Service (IRS).
-This is different from the income on your Form W-2 (check out our post on 1099 vs. W2 for details).
+There are so many tax forms out there, so you may be wondering what a Form 1099 is, or why there are different kinds.
+Here’s the simple answer: different 1099 forms report various types of income to the Internal Revenue Service (IRS).
+The income reported on an IRS 1099 is different from the income on your Form W-2.

 Who gets a 1099 tax form?

 It can get a little confusing to talk about the 1099 form generically.
-And here’s why: as we’ve hinted to above, there’s a suite of 1099 forms that apply to multiple types of income, ranging from investment income to self-employment.
-So, if you’re trying to figure out “Who gets a 1099?” the answer is, a lot of people — for a lot of reasons.
+And here’s why: as we’ve hinted to above, there’s a series of 1099 forms that apply to multiple types of income, ranging from investment income to self-employment.
+So, if you’re trying to figure out who receives a 1099 form, the answer is, a lot of people—and for a lot of reasons.

-The types of Forms 1099 that you may encounter during the tax season are:
+The types of 1099s you may encounter during the tax season are:

 What is a 1099 form used for?

 Notice a pattern above?
-The first four types of 1099 forms involve investment income, while the rest cover income derived from rents, royalties, and nonemployee work.
+The first group of 1099 forms involve investment income, while the second group covers income derived from non-investment income such as rents, royalties, and nonemployee work.

-There are a few nuances to note, so we’ve categorized them into two sections to outline what a 1099 is used for:
+There are a few nuances to note, so we’ve categorized them into two sections to outline what 1099s are used for:

 • 1099 forms for investment income